alonr619/Better-Blocker/README.md

-# Anti Doom Scroll
+# Better Blocker

 A Chrome extension that blocks distracting websites and content to help you stay focused.

 ## What it does

 - Blocks entire domains (like gaming sites)
-- Blocks specific pages on social media (like Instagram reels, Reddit comments)
+- Blocks everything except certain pages on social media (like Instagram reels, Reddit comments)
 - Shows a custom message when you try to access blocked content
 - All settings are customizable